kokanhan/6250Chasing/README.md

 > https://answers.unity.com/questions/439309/dynamically-fixing-navmeshagent-base-offset.html<br>
 > https://docs.unity3d.com/Manual/nav-HeightMesh.html

 Do remember to set your map objects to static before you bake them.
 For now, I have not thought about the solution of locking rotation of the AI object yet.
-(Make it face to player)<br>
+(Make it face to player)<br><br>
 About the navmesh makes objects ignore collision problem:<br>
 >Navmesh is a baked feature.
 It is baked before the scene runs, meaning the shape of the navmesh can't change during runtime.
 You are going to have to handle the moving obstacles differently